Chris Haze: 2020–2021: Debut album release of Streets In My Mind, "WDGAF" and "The Power of Love" cover

-After taking to TikTok during the pandemic n 2021, Haze secured a whole new fanbase which lead to him releasing his debut album 'Streets In My Mind'.
-He then went on to release a controversial single entitled 'WDGAF' which went on to secure Haze his first Official Irish Homegrown Top 20 on the Official Charts.
+After taking to TikTok during the pandemic in 2021, Haze secured a whole new fanbase which led to him releasing his debut album, Streets In My Mind.
+He then went on to release a controversial single entitled "WDGAF" which went on to secure Haze his first Official Irish Homegrown Top 20 on the Official Charts.
 The Irish artist and producer didn't stop there.
-Haze went on to release an official adaptation of the famous hit 'The Power Of Love' by Frankie Goes To Hollywood.
+Haze went on to release an official adaptation of the famous hit "The Power of Love" by Frankie Goes to Hollywood.

-2021 - 2022: Accepted In The Recording Academy
+2021–2022: Accepted into the Recording Academy

 Haze was accepted as a member of The Recording Academy as a voting member.